On the Rate of Asymptotic Regularity of Iterative Methods for Nonexpansive Mappings in CAT(0) Spaces and Hyperbolic Optimization: Preliminaries

-In particular, for a real constant $r>0$, $(X, d)$ is said to be an \emph{$r$-geodesic space} if every pair of points $x,y\in X$ with $d\big(x,y\big)<r$ can be joined by a geodesic.
-If $r= \infty$, an $\infty$-\emph{geodesic space} corresponds to a geodesic space as in Definition \eqref{eq:geodesicProperty}.
+In particular, for a real constant $r>0$, $(X, d)$ is said to be an $r$-geodesic space if every pair of points $x,y\in X$ with $d\big(x,y\big)<r$ can be joined by a geodesic.
+If $r= \infty$, an $\infty$-geodesic space corresponds to a geodesic space as in Definition \ref{eq:geodesicProperty}.
+Important examples of geodesic spaces include: